-Legal Reference: Neb.
+Legal Reference:Neb.
 Rev. Stat.
 Sec.
-79-526 Board Authority for Supervision and Control Neb.
+79-526Board Authority for Supervision and Control Neb.
 Rev. Stat.
 Sec.
-79-8,100 Teachers, Solicitation by Agents
+79-8,100 Teachers, Solicitation by AgentsDate of Adoption:May 8, 2017 April 12.2021

 Publications, Radio, and Television

 The board of education welcomes the active participation of print and electronic mass media in promoting educational programs of District OR-1 Public Schools.
 All resultant news coverage of academic or extracurricular activities must be presented in the public interest.
 No identification of the school with the promotion of any commercial or political enterprise will be permitted.